 Cam now speaks publicly to a wide variety of audiences, including high school, college, and grad students, sharing his story of resilient recovery, and conveying a simple, powerful message: Mental health conditions are just that; health conditions.
 They are not our fault.
 The stigma and shame that cause people to discuss mental illness in hushed tones, if at all, must be stamped out.
 There is so much hope for ongoing recovery.
 It is when we share our stories that healing comes and loving community is forged.

 Cam is a Princeton graduate, where he played Division 1 varsity tennis.
 In 1984 he received his J.D. from the University of San Francisco School of Law.
-An avid cyclist, Cam is the proud father of two adult children.This summer, he and his wife, Laura Docter, will move from Palo Alto California to Princeton, where Laura has taken a teaching position at the Hun School.
-Cam will continue giving presentations and mentoring in the mental wellness field.
+An avid cyclist, Cam is the proud father of two adult children.Last summer, he and his wife, Laura Docter, moved from Palo Alto California to Princeton, NJ, where Laura has taken a teaching position at the Hun School.
+Cam continues to give presentations and do mentoring work in the mental wellness field around the country.